rethinkdb/rethinkdb/README.md

 Once src/gen/web_assets.cc is built, you can copy the file into your rethinkdb repository, replacing the existing one at the same location, src/gen/web_assets.cc.
-Then, presumably, commit that version.
+Then, if appropriate, commit that version.

+If committing, your web assets should be generated from a repo located at the "canonical location", which is `/rethinkdb`.
+The generation process emits some absolute paths; hence this minimizes diffs and avoids leaking your personal directory information.
+See https://github.com/rethinkdb/rethinkdb/issues/7136 .
+A fix for this problem is welcome; this is a lazy workaround.

 ## Development Process